prophesee-ai/fpga-projects/README.md

     ./projects/kv260/scripts/kv260.tcl

+or using the shortcut in the **scripts** directory:

+    ./scripts/create_project.tcl -tclargs kv260

 The Vivado project will be generated in the **build/projects** directory.
 It can be opened with Vivado GUI in order to run the synthesis, the implementation and to generate the bitstream:

     vivado build/projects/kv260/kv260.xpr

+The project includes a testcase that can be simulated with Vivado.

 Refer to the **README.md** file in the **projects/project_name** directory for details about a particular FPGA project.